ACL Rehabilitation Barretts, MO

 Activities:

-• Utilizing ice, compression, and elevation to reduce swelling (POLICE approach: Protect, Optimal Loading, Ice, Compression, Elevation).
+• Use of ice, compression, and elevation to control swelling (POLICE principle: Protect, Optimal Loading, Ice, Compression, Elevation).

 • Light passive and active range of motion exercises.